realeyes-media/mp4pssh/README.md

 # MP4PSSH

-A parser to convert a Base64-encoded string representing an MP4 PSSH box into a POJO.
+A TypeScript parser to convert a Base64-encoded string representing an MP4 PSSH box into a POJO.
 More information about MP4 PSSH boxes can be found [here](https://w3c.github.io/encrypted-media/format-registry/initdata/cenc.html#common-system).

 ## Installation

 This repository is hosted on NPM.
 Install this package using:

 `npm i @re/mp4pssh`

+The parser can then be imported using:

+`import { PSSHParser } from '@re/mp4pssh'`

 ## Usage